KxSystems/docs/docs/cloud/azure/architecture.md

 One advantage of storing your HDB within the Azure ecosystem is the flexibility of storage.
 This is usually distinct from “on-prem” storage, whereby you may start at one level of storage capacity and grow the solution to allow for dynamic capacity growth.
 One huge advantage of most Azure storage solutions is that permanent disks can grow dynamically without the need to halt instances, this allows you to dynamically change resources.
 For example, start with small disk capacity and grow capacity over time.

 The reference architecture recommends replicating data.
 This can either be tiered out to lower cost or lower performance object storage in Azure or the data can be replicated across availability zones.
 The latter may be useful if there is client-side disconnection from other time zones.
-You may consider failover of service from Europe to North America, or vice-versa.
-Kdb+ uses POSIX filesystem semantics to manage HDB structure directly on a POSIX-style file system stored in persistent storage, for example Azure Disk Storage.
+You may consider failover of service from Europe to North America, or vice-versa. kdb+ uses POSIX filesystem semantics to manage HDB structure directly on a POSIX-style file system stored in persistent storage, for example Azure Disk Storage.
 There are many solutions that offer full operational functionality for the POSIX interface.

 ### Azure Blob Storage